lingpy/lpngram/README.md

 ## How to use

 The library operates on any kind of Python iterable, such as strings, lists, and tuples.
-Methods allow to collect normal ngrams, skip n-grams, and positional n-grams.
+There are methods to collect normal n-grams, skip n-grams, and positional n-grams.
 Different left and right orders can be specified, as well as different padding symbols (if any).